2channelkrt/BLAS-in-Verilog/README.md

 # Implementation

-Each file has inputs for each operands and an output for the calculation result.
+Each file implements one BLAS operation, and type of the operation is specified within the file name.
+Each operation has inputs for each operands and an output for the operation result.
 Each input operands and output has valid bit acting as data strobe.

 saxpy does vector/vector additions<br/>
 ![saxpy_image](https://github.com/2channelkrt/BLAS-in-Verilog/blob/master/assets/saxpy.jpg)<br/>